 Dr. Kurt Kornbluth (CV) is a professor in the Department of Biological and Agricultural Engineering (BAE), an Associate Director for the UC Davis Blum Center for Developing Economies, and the founder and director of the UC Davis Program for International Energy Technology (PIET) and the UC Davis D-Lab.
 He holds a PhD in Mechanical and Aeronautical Engineering from UC Davis and is a UC Davis Graduate School of Management Business Development Fellow as well as an NSF IGERT fellow.
 In 2015, the University of Califonia named him a Climate Action Champion for UC Davis as part of the UC Carbon Neutrality Initiative.
 His dissertation focused on the effect of hydrogen enrichment on landfill gas-fired IC engines.
 His current research areas include hybrid fossil fuel/renewable electrical grids, and sustainable, low-carbon energy technologies for the developed and developing world.
 Kurt has worked in the field of international development, renewable energy, and energy efficiency since 1993 and has a diverse background including implementing appropriate technology projects in Africa and Central America.
 He worked with Amy Smith at the MIT D-Lab during its inception and in 2008 created the D-Lab at UC Davis.
 In 2012 The UC Davis D-Lab was one of 7 international Universities named for a USAID “Higher Education Solutions Network” grant to build and develop a worldwide network of design for development innovation centers.

-Steven Wiryadinata is a PhD student with the UC Davis Mechanical and Aerospace engineering.
-His research interests are on renewable energy, energy efficiency, system models and experimentation with special focus on sustainable liquid fuel production.
-He has experience as a consulting engineer in commercial and industrial energy efficiency as well as distributed non-renewable (CHP) and renewable power generation for various California and Hawaii clients.
+Steven Wiryadinata is a PhD Candidate with the UC Davis Mechanical and Aerospace engineering.
+His general research interests are on renewable energy, energy efficiency, system models and experimentation.
+He is currently performing experimental research on heat and mass transfer enhancement utilizing innovative flow disturbers within the Fischer-Tropsch packed bed for liquid fuel production.
+He has experience as a consulting engineer in commercial and industrial energy efficiency, cogeneration and renewable power generation for various California and Hawaii clients.
 He holds an Master’s degree in Mechanical and Aerospace Engineering from UC Davis.

 Kelley Hestmark is a first year Biological and Agricultural Engineering Masters student focusing on renewable energy implementation in developing countries.
 She earned her dual B.S. degree in Environmental Engineering and Biochemistry at the University of Colorado at Boulder in 2012.
 As an undergraduate, she collaborated with the National Renewable Energy Laboratory in order to study the change in efficiency of wind turbines under different atmospheric conditions.
 She also worked with the Environmental Protection Agency to discover which retired superfund sites could be suitable for wind farm installation.
 During her time at Davis, she hopes to contribute to the development of cost effective and useful applications of biofuels and waste to energy technologies in the developing world.